ArduPilot/ardupilot_wiki/copter/source/docs/ac2_guidedmode.rst

 Bit 3 makes interpretation of SET_ATTITUDE_TARGET MAVLink command's ``thrust`` field as pure thrust from 0 to 1 , instead of a climb rate.
 See `Commands in Guided Mode <https://ardupilot.org/dev/docs/copter-commands-in-guided-mode.html>`__

+The :ref:GUID_TIMEOUT<GUID_TIMEOUT> parameter holds the timeout (in seconds) when the vehicle is being controlled using attitude, velocity and/or acceleration commands.
+If no commands are received from the companion computer for this many seconds, the vehicle will slow to a stop (if velocity and/or acceleration commands were being provided) or hold a level hover (if attitude commands were provided).
+The default setting is 3 seconds.

 .. _guided_nogps:

 Guided_NoGPS